sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

         ; at which this object should be accepted. pre-valid : uint32,

-        ; Value to add to "published" in order to find the last at which ; this object should be accepted.
-The lifetime of an object is ; therefore equal to "(post-valid + pre-valid)". post-valid : uint32,
+        ; Value to add to "published" in order to find the last ; second at which this object should be accepted.
+The ; lifetime of an object is therefore equal to "(post-valid + ; pre-valid)".
+        post-valid : uint32,
     )

-    ; A Lifespan is just the fields of Lifespan, encoded as a list.
+    ; A Lifespan is just the fields of LifespanInfo, encoded as a list.
     Lifespan = [ LifespanInfo ]

     ; One signature on a SNIP or ENDIVE.
 If the signature is a threshold